jeafreezy/Old-projects/README.md

-# PYTHON-PROJECTS
+# PROJECTS
-A repo for my python projects
+A repo for some fre style projects